mehtaharsh16/daniel.feldroy.com/posts/2007-11-complexity-added-to-plone-3.md

 title: Complexity added to Plone 3
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2007/11/complexity-added-to-plone-3.html)*.Mikko Ohtamaa raises some <a href="http://blog.redinnovation.com/2007/11/26/could-it-be-possible-to-make-viewlets-simple-again/">good points about the problems with adding viewlets in Plone 3</a>.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2007/11/complexity-added-to-plone-3.html)*.

+Mikko Ohtamaa raises some <a href="http://blog.redinnovation.com/2007/11/26/could-it-be-possible-to-make-viewlets-simple-again/">good points about the problems with adding viewlets in Plone 3</a>.
 It is too complex.
 Design patterns are good, but they can capture your focus and make you do lots more work than you need, and not just necessarily up front.